Best RADIUS Server in 2026: Top Cloud RADIUS Solutions for Wi-Fi and Enterprise Networks

 RADIUS helps regulate network access across wired, Wi-Fi, and VPN connections.
 On-premise or cloud-based, it can authenticate, authorize, and provide accounting support (AAA) via passwordless certificate-based authentication or user credentials.
 RADIUS runs on User Datagram Protocol (UDP), which is efficient, but doesn’t require a confirmed connection to transmit data packets.

 Lightweight Directory Access Protocol (LDAP) is an authentication protocol like RADIUS.
-It’s typically on-premise only without cloud options, and while it can authenticate and authorize users, it doesn’t have accounting support.
+It’s typically on-prem only without cloud options, and while it can authenticate and authorize users, it doesn’t have accounting support.
 LDAP runs on Transport Layer Security (TLS).
 It doesn’t secure credentials to the same degree as RADIUS, and it doesn’t support passwordless (certificate-based) authentication.

 If you’re deciding between LDAP vs. RADIUS, RADIUS is a more flexible, robust, and secure option.